ArbitrumFoundation/governance/docs/proposal_lifecycle_example.md

 ### **3. ArbOne: `ArbitrumTimelock.execute`**

 After the timelock delay has passed, anyone can call `execute` on the timelock.
-Doing so calls the proposal target with the proposal data., which in our case will be the ArbSys, with proposal data as shown in the [Forming a proposal](#forming-a-proposal) section above.
+Doing so calls the proposal target with the proposal data, which in our case will be the ArbSys precompile, with proposal data as shown in the [Forming a proposal](#forming-a-proposal) section above.
 Doing so will create an L2->L1 message, which will then need to be executed on L1.

 ### **4. L1: `Outbox.executeTransaction`**